PKU-Alignment/omnisafe/benchmarks/off-policy/README.md

 ### Lagrangian

-The lagrangian versions of off-policy algorithms share the same set of lagrangian hyperparameters.
-The hyperparameters are listed below:
+The lagrangian versions of off-policy algorithms share the same set of lagrangian hyperparameters, which are listed below:

 |      Hyperparameter      | Value |
 | :----------------------: | :---: |